 Soon after rehabilitation ends, your coordinator or your main therapist will work with you to create a post-discharge aftercare plan.
-The goal is to keep you happy, healthy and sober.
+The goal is to keep you happy, healthy, and sober.
 The point of aftercare isn’t just to keep you from drinking or doing drugs.
 The intent is to keep you actively involved in recovery as you make the transition into the real world from inpatient or outpatient rehab.
-For many, it’s important to avoid “trigger” situations that may tempt you to begin using again.
-So, it’s important to follow through with aftercare, and here’s what it can do for you:
+For many, it’s important to avoid “trigger” situations that may tempt you to begin using substances again.

 - Help you make the right choices, from choosing not to use drugs or alcohol to eating right

 - Teach you to cope with stress and strong emotions like anxiety and depression

 - Help you identify your triggers and avoid them

 - Teach you to minimize relapses and avoid slipping back into destructive habits